Brutal Russian general led troops that killed civilians

 The sweeps consumed the whole village.

 Vitalii Chernysh was picked up that afternoon as he rode his bike through a field.
 Chernysh said soldiers found a photo of Russian military vehicles someone had sent him on the messaging app Viber on Feb.
 25 and hauled him off with three other people, bound and blindfolded, to a nearby barn.
-It was below zero, and none of the prisoners was dressed for the cold.
+It was below freezing, and none of the prisoners was dressed for the cold.

 The next day, Chernysh was taken, blindfolded, to a field and accused of being a spotter.